pgroonga/pgroonga.github.io/how-to/synonym-expansion.md

 #### Delete synonyms

-If we want to delete synonyms, we can delete record from `synonyms`.
+If we want to delete existing synonyms, we can delete record from `synonyms`.
 For example, if we want to delete "Window" from synonyms, we as below.

 ```sql